EXreaction/phpbb-akismet/README.md

 		- Akismet Integration Settings

 	Moderator Control Panel:
-		- New Akismet panel
-			- Lists all messages marked as spam by Akismet
+		- Moderation queue
-			- Allows easy checking for ham (false positives) and approving them
+			- Allows easy submission for spam and ham (false positives) to Akismet service

 	On the view topic page:
 		- Mark a message as spam